 A century ago, these wonderful little creatures could be found in just about any clean, cold, rocky, fast moving river or stream in the Appalachian region from New York to Georgia, and to the Ohio River Valley and the Ozarks.
 But Hellbenders are what's called "Habitat Specialists," meaning they can't survive outside their very specific habitat needs.
 For this reason the biggest threat to the Hellbender salamander is sedimentation, a hidden form of pollution that often leaves the water crystal clear while severely damaging the riverbed habitat below the surface.
 Silt, dirt and other runoff from roads, farms and construction enter local streams and rivers and fill in the space between the rocks in the riverbed, slowly eliminating the Hellbender's hidden habitat and driving out their food source.
 Sedimentation is kinda like the world's slowest, deadliest mudslide, often wiping out the majority of a river's inhabiting species.

-Freshwaters Illustrated filmed the short documentary below, the first ever high definition video of these hidden, nocturnal beasts.
+Freshwaters Illustrated filmed the short documentary above, the first ever high definition video of these hidden, nocturnal beasts.
 Sit back and watch and you will be amazed by their natural grace and beauty, and moved by the steep challenge Hellbenders face to survive.
 With the help of organizations like Freshwaters Illustrated, the Smithsonian National Zoo and others, they just may survive another millennia if we can protect their remaining habitats.